-This paper addresses an important question for the design of monetary policy in the United States: What can be gained by incorporating regional information in the decisionmaking process of monetary policy?
+This paper addresses an important question for the design of monetary policy in the United States: What can be gained by incorporating regional information in the decision-making process of monetary policy?
 All together the results of this paper imply that national monetary policy has a significantly different effect across the geographic regions of the United States.
 As a result, conducting national monetary policy that incorporates regional economic information can create significant welfare gains at the national level and regional levels.
+Given the unique aspects of the model and analysis of this paper, many future research extensions exist.
+These include incorporating national supply and demand shocks in the regional DGSE model and evaluating the welfare effects of other monetary policy rules that incorporate policy reaction to other macroeconomic variables.